principles

 9. 🗿 Longevity.
 Build for the long web.
 If human society is able to preserve ancient papyrus, Victorian photographs and dinosaur bones, we should be able to build web technology that doesn't require us to destroy everything we've done every few years in the name of progress.
 Consider making things on the web that are designed to last.

-10. Plurality.
-With IndieWebCamp we've specifically chosen to encourage and embrace a diversity of approaches & implementations.
+10. Pluralism.
+With IndieWebCamp we've specifically chosen to encourage and embrace a plurality of diverse approaches & projects.
 This background makes the IndieWeb stronger and more resilient than any one (often monoculture) approach.

 11. 🎉 Above all, Have fun.
 When the web took off in the 90's people began designing personal sites with tools such as GeoCities.
 These spaces often had Java applets, garish green background and seventeen animated GIFs.
 It may have been ugly and badly coded but it was fun.
 Keep the web weird and interesting.